jjonescz/awe/README.md

 ## Usage

 We use [VS Code IDE](https://code.visualstudio.com/).

 - For training on GPU in cloud, we have [instructions](gradient/README.md) to run on [Gradient](https://gradient.run) via [Remote SSH](https://code.visualstudio.com/docs/remote/ssh) (the same container can be also setup locally for testing).

+- For data manipulations, [Gitpod](https://www.gitpod.io/) can be used.

 ### Running